DSC-SIST/D-Bug/JavaScript/Question_03/README.md

 ## Problem Description

-Given a Number `n` implement Recursion to create a COuntdown Timer.
+Given a Number `n` implement Recursion to create a Countdown Timer.

 ## Test-Cases